-The UK government’s Department for Business, Energy & Industry (BEIS) has released its Call for Evidence: Third-party intermediaries (TPIs) in the retail energy market.
+This blog was originally published towards the end of summer 2021, following the UK government’s Department for Business, Energy & Industry (BEIS) releasing its Call for Evidence: Third-party intermediaries (TPIs) in the retail energy market.
 The BEIS intends to use its findings to inform the next steps on possible regulation of domestic and business TPIs.

 “While TPIs offer services that are valuable to customers and the energy system,” opens the BEIS’s Call for Evidence, “there are concerns that the actions of some TPIs could lead to customer harm.”

 Unsurprisingly, the document includes negative feedback on TPIs operating in business sectors, all of which is rather damning.
 Feedback includes a lack of transparency – undisclosed commission, undisclosed supplier relationships/preferences; bad practices – misrepresentation, misselling, inappropriate sales tactics, falsifying of documents; poor customer service; and lack of complaint handling procedures/dispute resolution.

 At last!
 We’re delighted the UK government’s BEIS is finally taking action and calling for evidence.
 We believe that commission, in particular, should always be fully declared and included as a line item on customer invoices.
 For too long, hidden costs have hampered the energy market and caused dismay amongst customers.